DETAILED ACTION

 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Hahn2’s swapping of portions of addresses from HMB to RAM with Hahn1 teachings that portions of addresses come from the memory system and go to the HMB and vice versa for the benefit of reducing latency by storing address translation information on faster HMB cache [Hahn1 column 2, lines 44-47 “…The adaptive HMB caching module utilizes the hints to determine how to cache FTL data in the HMB and on the storage device to reduce latency in future accesses…”].

-Hahn2 and Hahn1 fail to explicitly teach wherein the second portion of the address map in the host memory is updated according to an active portion of the first portion of the address map in the memory system.
+Hahn2 and Hahn1 fail to explicitly teach wherein the controller is configured to update the first portion in response to one or more write operations.
+Wherein, in response to the update to the first portion, the second portion of the address map in the host memory is updated according to an active portion of the first portion of the address map in the memory system which was updated in response to the one or more write operations;

-Hahn2, Hahn1, and Song are both analogous arts in that they deal with improving address translation in a memory system.
+Hahn2, Hahn1, and SU are both analogous arts in that they deal with improve address translation in memory systems.

 Hahn2 teaches wherein the address map defines logical addresses in terms of physical addresses of memory units in the memory system [Hanh2 paragraph 0020, middle lines “…the flash memory controller can convert the logical address received from the host to a physical address in the flash memory…”].